 • Studio C media output is recorded directly to FORK and will be uploaded to Xchange.
 Once you are done recording, move to the Media Center central floor to edit or download material.

-• Always ask an MC Technical Production Specialist to help you with set positioning, audio, and lighting.
+• Always ask an MC Technical Production supervisor to help you with set positioning, audio and lighting.